-Broward County has officially adopted each version of the Compact Unified Sea Level Rise projection and requires its agencies to use it in all planning and investment decisions.
-Community resilience is a major priority for Broward County; accordingly, it is considered in virtually all planning and decision making across agencies, especially those connected to the natural or built environment.
-The BrowardNEXT Comprehensive and Land Use Plans mandate use of the Compact SLR projection.
+•Broward County has officially adopted each iteration of the Compact Unified Sea Level Rise projection and requires its agencies to use it in all planning and investment decisions. •Community resilience is a significant priority for Broward County; accordingly, it is considered in virtually all planning and decision-making across agencies, especially those connected to the natural or built environment. •The BrowardNEXT Comprehensive and Land Use Plans mandate use of the Compact Sea level rise (SLR) projection.
 Resilience policies are woven throughout both documents.
-The Broward County Charter requires municipal land use plans to conform to the county's land use plan; accordingly, these policies also apply to Broward cities.
-An update of the County's Enhanced Local Mitigation Strategy is currently underway; it includes urban heat impacts among the risks that must be mitigated.
+The Broward County Charter requires municipal land use plans to conform to the County's land use plan; accordingly, these policies also apply to Broward cities. •An update of the County's Enhanced Local Mitigation Strategy is currently underway; it includes urban heat impacts among the risks that must be mitigated. •Currently pursuing NOAA grants for stormwater infrastructure improvements to address flood mitigation in low-income and disadvantaged communities (LIDAC).